CrashLandingHQMPack/Crash-Landing-HQM-Pack/README.md

-Crash-Landing-HQM-Pack Beta
+﻿Crash-Landing-HQM-Pack Beta
 ======================

-Note:This beta includes both the quick fixes so you only need to creat a new instance with the files
+Note:This beta includes both the quick fixes so you only need to create a new instance with the files.

-Ok everyone, here it is at last Beta 2.
+OK everyone, here it is at last Beta 2.
-I wanted to have a finished Beta at this time, but due to the amount of work that was needed and a few unforseen problems I wasn’t able to finish it.
+I wanted to have a finished Beta at this time, but due to the amount of work that was needed and a few unforeseen problems I wasn’t able to finish it.
 There are a few things I know I need to do, but instead of waiting even longer to release I want to go ahead and let you all try to break what I’ve gotten done so far, while I finish up.
 The big things I need to know about:

 1. Are the city spawn rates good?
 I want you to have to look for them, but not have it be impossible to find them.